Automorphy of mod 2 Galois representations associated to certain genus 2 curves over totally real fields: Certain mod 2 Galois representations to

 \section{Certain mod 2 Galois representations to $\mathrm{GSp}_4(\F_2)$}

-In this section, we study some elementary properties of mod $2$ Galois representations to ${\rm GSp}_4(\F_2)$ related to our work.
-We refer to~\cite[Section 5]{Bet}.
+In this section, we study some properties of mod $2$ Galois representations to ${\rm GSp}_4(\F_2)$.
+We refer to~\cite[Section 5]{Bet} and \cite[Section 3]{TY}.
 We denote by $S_n$ the $n$-th symmetric group, by $A_n$ the $n$-th alternating group, and by $C_n$ the cyclic group of order $n$.